iyreshot/Modlist/README.md

 | Storage | M.2 SSD
 | GPU | RTX 4070ti Super or better/equivalent (16GB+ VRAM)

-Space required: ~300GB

-See how to setup a page file here: https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html
+> See how to setup a page file here: https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html

-:warning: **NOTE**: AMD RX 580 and older cards are **not supported**. :warning:
+ - :warning: **NOTE**: AMD RX 580 and older cards are **not supported**. :warning:

 ***

 ## Installation

-Installing **Lyra** is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+> Installing **Lyra** is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](README.md#updating).

 ***